goodlittlescript/goodlittlescript.github.io/3_kubernetes/kubernetes-part2.md

 # namespace/namespace5 pruned   # AAAAAHHHHARRGGGGHHHH!
 ```

-What this implies pretty strongly is:

-* Make a master list of all the things you care about.
-* Add labels to make groups.
-* Apply parts of the master list using selectors of labels.

-If possible then use a service account scoped to a specific namespace to reduce risk of `--all` destroying everything in the cluster.
-Note also that Kubernetes is inconsistent and/or over-thought in some behaviors, sometimes to our advantage.
+Note, however that Kubernetes is inconsistent and/or over-thought in some behaviors.
 Example:

 ```bash
 kubectl apply -f timepod5.yml